 We also offer a range of scholarships and bursaries.

-If you're an EU student starting a course in 2019/20 or 2020/21 you will continue to be eligible for student loans and grants for the duration of your course, even if the UK exits the EU during that period.
+If you're an EU student starting a course in 2020/21 you will continue to be eligible for student loans and grants for the duration of your course, even if the UK exits the EU during that period.
 You may also be eligible for our EU Undergraduate Bursary.

 We offer a number of scholarships and bursaries to undergraduate students from the UK and EU.
 Take a look at what's on offer.

 Our Merit Scholarship is open to undergraduate students from the UK or EU who are taking exams in summer 2020 and expecting to achieve BBB grades or above.

 There's no need to apply.
 You’ll automatically receive our Merit Scholarship if you meet the eligibility criteria.
 Find out more.

 Our Sport Scholarship is for talented athletes who are competing at regional, national or international level.
 It's available to UK, EU and international students.

 Each award is tailored to suit individual needs and combines high-quality performance support services with fantastic facilities that will add value to your existing training programme.
 Find out more and apply now.